© All Rights Reserved berner256

 Guinea Bissau is a pleasant country to travel around by bike.
 Roads are ok, you can rent bikes in smaller towns as well and many parts of the country are flat or just a bit hilly.
 People are friendly and it is generally safe, though avoid biking at night.

 Visas are required for citizens of most non ECOWAS (Economic Community of West African States) countries.
 If you are coming from a country where Guinea-Bissau does not have diplomatic representation, you have 2 options at your disposal.
 The first is to obtain a visa at the Guinean embassy in Lisbon.
 The embassy processes tourist visas same-day, within 2-3 hours.
 Call ahead to confirm this though before making travel plans for Portugal and Bissau.
 The second option is to obtain a letter of invitation and arrange for a visa on arrival in Bissau.
 Whatever individual or organization that is hosting you will need to make these arrangements and there is not a clear well-defined policy regarding this.
 This second option is also more expensive than getting the visa in Lisbon.
 If you are going overland, a good place to get a visa is from the Guinea-Bissau Consul in Ziguinchor, Senegal.
+At the consulate, the cost of a 30-day visa is 20,000 XOF.
+It is 60,000 XOF for a visa valid for a year.
+Bring one photo and a photocopy of your passport.

 Check the Guinea Bissau Governmental website for more information about embassies and consulates of the country.